Qt for UWP

 We assume that you have cloned the Qt 5 repositories (or obtained the Qt sources elsewhere) and followed the platform-independent requirements for building Qt.
 The process of building Qt is found in the Building Qt Sources page.

-Qt for WinRT is always built as a cross-build, because tools, such as qmake, are built as desktop applications.
+Qt for UWP is always built as a cross-build, because tools, such as qmake, are built as desktop applications.
 For compiling those, a desktop development environment is required.
-If you have installed Visual Studio 2013 for Windows, this will only create binaries for WinRT.
+If you have installed Visual Studio for Windows, this will only create binaries for UWP.
 You will need Visual Studio for Windows Desktop as well to create those desktop tools.

 Please make sure to use an x86 command prompt (either use the VS x86 Native Tools Command Prompt or call vcvarsall.bat without any parameter or with

-x86) for every WinRT/Windows Phone build.
+x86) for every UWP build.
 While the toolchain which is used for the target is set automatically, the command prompt decides what will be used for the host tools like qmake or moc.
 Building these tools might fail if another command prompt is used.

 x64.
-The following is an example of building qtbase for WinRT:
+The following is an example of building qtbase for UWP:

 Package content consists of the application executable and its dependencies, as for every Windows application.
 The dependencies are the needed (Qt) libraries and plugins.
 Note that Qt plugins have to be put into a folder named after their category (platforms, imageformats, and so on) without using a